 1. Place Dried Fruit in a heat-proof bowl, add Brandy (OR Rum), mix to stir, and set aside for a few hours. *Note: Heat in the microwave for 1 minute to warm up, so that Dried Fruit soak up Brady (OR Rum) quickly and will be ready in 1 hour.

 2. Preheat oven to 160°C. Grease a loaf tin and line the base and sides with baking paper.
-(18cm round cake tin can be used.)

 3. Beat softened Butter, Brown Sugar and Salt in a mixing bowl with a whisk or an electric mixer until creamy.
 Add Eggs, one at a time, beating well after each addition.

-5. Add Vanilla and Spices, mix well, then fold in Self-Raising Flour with a spatula or large metal spoon until just combined.
+4. Add Vanilla and Spices, mix well, then fold in Self-Raising Flour with a spatula or large metal spoon until just combined.
 Add soaked Dried Fruit and Walnuts, and mix to combine.

-6. Spoon the mixture into the loaf tin and smooth the surface.
+5. Spoon the mixture into the prepared loaf tin and smooth the surface.
 Bake in preheated oven for 50 to 60 minutes or until cooked through.
 Cover with a sheet of foil when it gets too dark.
 Stand the cake in the tin for 5 minutes, then turn onto a wire rack to cool completely.